Scores fleeing South Sudan fighting drown in Nile: officials

 JUBA (Reuters) - Scores of South Sudanese drowned when a packed ferry capsized in the White Nile near the capital of an oil-producing region where government forces and rebels have fought for control, officials said on Tuesday.

-A government spokesman said about 200 people died as they took to the river to flee clashes in Malakal, a major transit point and administrative center of Upper Nile state.
+A government spokesman said about 200 people died as they took to the river to flee clashes in Malakal, a major transit point and administrative centre of Upper Nile state.

 Another official in charge of disaster relief said he could not give a death toll because of poor communications with the area.